hmajid2301/articles/36. How to use proxychains/README.md

 cover_image: "images/cover.jpg"
 ---

-In this article, we will go over how you use `proxychains` to proxy our traffic through a socks proxy.
+In this article, we will go over how you can use `proxychains` to proxy our traffic through a socks proxy.

 ## Background